Nina Somerset>

 She had a studio in Charminster Road, Bournemouth; near St. Francis Church, Bournemouth and also attended there as a regular member of the congregation.
 It has been said that her studio was a terrible muddle, paint everywhere.
 She had short cut, bobbed hair, and described as typically arty.
 It is thought that very little was paid for her work.

-While she lived in Bournemouth she was a remembered as a daily communicant and a weekly penitent.
+While she lived in Bournemouth she was remembered as a daily communicant and a weekly penitent.
 She was a very devout lady who expressed in her art her faith and devotion.

-She died in1983.
+She died in 1983.

 At S. Silas there are a number of works atrtributed to her.
 These include:-